 We can help you navigate the rules - what is required by both the federal and state laws, as well as what is required by the various insurance carriers.
 Since the implementation of the ACA laws in 2014 for small group and individual policies, the rules have changed like the whether in Chicago, and keeping up can be a full-time job!
 But you can rest assured that the staff at CB Health can assist with all your questions.

 We specialize in providing insurance benefits to companies with 1-50 employees.
 We will shop the market and help you the find the best benefits that fit your needs AND your budget for you and your employees.

 Setting up a new group plan is EASY.
-Our staff will provide quotes, help you pick plans, offer to explain the benefits to your employees, and assist with all paperwork.
+Our staff will provide quotes, help you pick plans, offer to do Zoom meeting to explain the benefits to your employees, and assist with all paperwork.
 If you are interested in getting quotes, follow these easy steps:

 PLEASE NOTE NOMINAL SET UP FEE FOR GROUPS UNDER 10 enrolled employees: